geoneric/fern/documents/Texts/DataModel/Introduction.rst

 Introduction
 ============
 This document describes concepts that are common to feature-based and field-based modelling with uncertain spatio-temporal feature attributes.
 The ultimate goal is to develop a modelling environment for uncertain attributes of spatio-temporal phenomena, descritisized as features or as fields.
+We envision a feature algebra of which map algebra is a subset.
+Everything that is possible in map algebra is also possible in feature algebra, and much more.

 Yet another modelling language???
 ---------------------------------